mh-cbon/template-compiler/README.md

 Note that `unexported` functions needs some runtime type checking.

+__examples__

+If you like [sprig](https://github.com/Masterminds/sprig), you d be able to consume those functions with the path,

+`github.com/Masterminds/sprig:genericMap`

+If you prefer [gtf](https://github.com/leekchan/gtf), you d be able to consume those functions with the path,

+`github.com/leekchan/gtf:GtfFuncMap`

 __beware__

 it can t evaluate a function call!
 It must be a variable declaration into the top level context such as